 Volume-Time Scalar

-The volume-time scalar is a ventilator graphic that represents the volume of gas delivered to the lungs by the machine over time.
+The volume-time scalar is a ventilator graphic that illustrates the volume of gas administered to the patient’s lungs over time.

 Flow-Time Scalar

-The flow-time scalar is a ventilator graphic that represents gas flow between the ventilator and the patient over time.
+The flow-time scalar is a ventilator graphic that depicts the gas flow from the ventilator to the patient over a period of time.

 Pressure-Time Scalar

-The pressure-time scalar is a ventilator graphic that represents the patient’s airway pressure over a period of time.
+The pressure-time scalar is a ventilator graphic that displays the variations in a patient’s airway pressure over time during mechanical ventilation.

-The first waveform in the top graphic (scalar a) represents a controlled breath.
-The second waveform shows a volume-controlled breath.
-Scalar a also shows the patient’s peak inspiratory pressure (PIP) and positive end-expiratory pressure (PEEP).
+- The second waveform exemplifies a volume-controlled breath, highlighting the patient’s peak inspiratory pressure (PIP) and the positive end-expiratory pressure (PEEP) settings.

 Loops